nume-crypto/docs/key-concepts/dd-deposits-and-withdrawals.md

 ```

-?> Multiple withdrawals from Nume will be combined into one zkEVM transaction due to the way the bridge contract works.
+?> Multiple withdrawals from Nume will be combined into one Polygon PoS transaction due to the way the bridge contract works.

 # Mass exit scenario
-In the event of a mass exit scenario, users can withdraw their assets from Nume to zkEVM without having to wait for the next settlement.
-This is done by submitting a withdrawal request directly to the zkEVM nume contract.
-The nume contract on zkEVM verifies the proof and processes the withdrawal request.
-If the proof is invalid the withdrawal request is rejected.
+During a mass exit scenario, users can efficiently withdraw their assets from Nume to Polygon PoS.
+Users can submit a withdrawal request directly to the Polygon PoS Nume contract, which verifies the proof and processes the withdrawal.
+If the proof is invalid, the withdrawal request is rejected.